akorede12/onchainVote/README.md

-# Next.js Dapp for Interacting with Smart Contract
+# This is a web3 Dapp that allows for easy voting on the blcokchain

-This is a Next.js dapp that allows users to interact with a smart contract deployed on the Ethereum blockchain.
+It is a Next.js dapp that allows users to interact with an EVM Election/Voting smart contract deployed on the blockchain.

 ## Requirements